 If you want to have a fuller life experience, you should consider practicing mindfulness.
-The history of mindfulness has its roots in Buddhist meditation, and has gained acceptance by people worldwide.
-It is a mental exercise that requires a person to pay attention to the present moment, tuning out thoughts about the past and the future.
+The history of mindfulness has its roots in Buddhist meditation and has gained acceptance by people worldwide1.
+It is a mental exercise that requires a person to pay attention to the present moment, tuning out past and future thoughts.
 When practicing, we do not judge thoughts, feelings, and sensations as either good or bad.
 We simply accept them.

 When you are in a state of mindfulness, you focus on the present moment.
-Your mind can calmly accept your feelings, thoughts, and bodily sensations and give you a feeling of well being.
+Your mind can calmly accept your feelings, thoughts, and bodily sensations and give you a sense of well-being.
 It is all about a heightened awareness of the present time and everything happening in it.
 If you make it a habit, mindfulness can help you relieve stress and regulate your emotions.
 It can also help you cope with anxiety and depression.

-For more inspiration check out our curates selection of the Best Inspirational Mindfulness Quotes to inspire mindful living.
+Check out our curated selection of the Best Inspirational Mindfulness Quotes to inspire mindful living for more inspiration.

 Both terms do not mean the same thing, although they interrelate.
-Meditation is when an individual uses different techniques to train awareness and achieve a clear and stable mental and emotional state.
+Meditation is when individuals use different techniques to train awareness and achieve a clear and stable mental and emotional state.
 Mindfulness is one of the techniques that people use for this purpose.

+Mindfulness practitioners find the three-minute breathing exercise popular.

 You can do this exercise while sitting, standing, or lying down.
-You begin by taking a deep breath in through your nose and exhaling slowly through your mouth.
+You begin by taking a deep breath through your nose and exhaling slowly through your mouth.
 Each breath cycle should last for 6 seconds at most.
 You can start with a one-minute exercise and progress to three minutes.
-Mindfulness practitioners find the three-minute breathing exercise popular.

 You can carry out this exercise by simply laying down and doing a mental scan of your body.
 As you breathe, you think of how your body feels presently.
 You will notice areas of your body that feel sore, light, heavy, and so on.
 In some areas, you may even notice a lack of feeling.
 You should not neglect any part of your body during the scan.